I promise this post is about competent and credible lay evidence. But let me start with a story.

 SCREEEEEECH.
 (That’s the sound of a needle scraping across a record player.)

 What did the C&P Examiner say?

-He said (in effect if not in actual words) that the reason he couldn’t service connect was because there wasn’t in-service medical treatment, even though the Veteran gave competent & credible testimony as to why there wasn’t a record of in-service medical treatment.
+He said (in effect if not in actual words) that the reason he couldn’t service connect was because there wasn’t in-service medical treatment — even though the veteran explained with competent and credible lay evidence (his own testimony) why there was no record of in-service medical treatment.

 That’s like telling your teenage son: “I believe that you didn’t steal the car last night, but am punishing you for stealing the car last night.”